Search Results for

 Markdown Extensions

 Docfx supports additional markdown syntax that provide richer content.
 These syntax are specific to docfx and won't be rendered elsewhere like GitHub.
+In addition to its own extensions, docfx also supports the use of the markdown extensions provided by Markdig.

-To use a custom markdown extension:
+To use other custom markdown extensions:

 1. Use docfx as a NuGet library:

-<PackageReference Include="Microsoft.DocAsCode.App" Version="2.61.0" />
+<PackageReference Include="Docfx.App" Version="2.70.0" />

 1. Configure the markdig markdown pipeline: